tachyons-css/tachyons-spacing/readme.md

    SPACING

    An eight step powers of two scale ranging from 0 to 16rem.
-   Namespaces are composab4e and thus high4y grockab4e - check the legend below
+   Namespaces are composable and thus highly grockable - check the legend below

    Legend: